 Before frying the crabs you have to kill and clean them.
 If alive when purchased, pop them in the freezer for about 30 minutes to kill them.
 You can also blanch the crab in boiling water for 30 seconds but I prefer the no hassle of placing them in the freezer.

 Give the crab a good rinse in cold water.
-If you decided to use soft shell crab, here are the instructions on how to clean them.
+If you decided to use a soft shell crab, here are the instructions on how to clean them.
 First, use sharp kitchen shears or a sharp knife and cut off the face, just behind the eyes and mouth.

 Next, lift the top shell on the left side.
 Remove the beige gills and discard.
 Repeat on the other side.